 type

-The type property represents the event name as a string property.
+represents the event name as a string property.

 cancelBubble